Seasons in the sunset - A seventy (+3) year old looks ahead and back

 As you may have guessed, and before you ask what I have written, let me say that I’m not really a novelist, despite being infatuated with writing for much of my adult life.
 Should I mention my hobby to someone other than family they invariably ask, "Have you written anything?"
 They mean published anything.
 It is only recently that I have settled on an answer, which is, "No, I just write as a hobby."

-My hobby started some forty years ago, jotting observations, and thoughts that I wanted to keep, for later, when I might actually become a novelist.
-I wrote on odd slips of paper, grocery receipts, junk mail envelopes, napkins and the like, filing them in a manila folder labeled “Future.”
-Often there was an attempted every-man aspect to the observation, but how to express it or just what it was, I was unsure, much less how to connect it to a story theme.
 What I would see was likely nothing more than the common sight of a man with lunch pail in hand and seemingly full of purpose, trudging off to work, hurrying across the railroad tracks before the gates came down, in Bethlehem, PA.
 There’s a story there I would think as I watched and I scribbled a note on the newspaper that lay on the passenger seat of my car – "man with lunch pail going to work at Bethlehem Steel Company."
 That newspaper was dated October 9, 1967.

-Over time I accumulated many a note, and I subsequently lost many as well.
+Over time I accumulated many such notes, and subsequently lost many as well.
 It was years later that my newspaper note plus other jottings resurfaced in a mildewed box in my basement.
 Sitting there, on the cellar floor, alone, with my thoughts, I gathered the pack of scribbles in my hands and looked at them again.
-It was like looking at a pile of old computer punch cards that had spilled off a truck and being asked to organize them into proper order.
+It was like looking at a pile of old computer punch cards that had spilled from a truck and being asked to organize them into proper order.
 What I thought might one day yield a treasure of profound ideas, I now saw as not that at all.
 I returned my writings to their time capsule and retraced my steps back to the real world, feeling more than a bit disappointed that my scribbles, saved all these years seemed to be worth nothing.

 As time moved along I graduated from notes on newspapers and napkins to jottings in small spiral bound hand held notebooks, steno pad type.
 I misplaced or lost fewer of these, but the words, even the thoughts, seemed, sadly, to still lack poignancy, among other things.
 Later I went with bigger notebooks, 8-½ in. by 11 in., the black and white school days type.
 I told myself that when I filled one of these I would have written a book.
 I once read some encouraging words by Kurt Vonnegutt.
 Something to this effect: "Just write, don’t worry that it is not a masterpiece, write a bad book, but write."
 The big notebooks didn’t do the trick; they remained incomplete.
 I had yet to write my bad book.